ibis-hdl/compiler/Readme.md

 ### Sources

-- replace C comments by C++ comments, see e.g. [Github](https://github.com/mbitsnbites/c-comments-to-cpp) for a python script.
+- Replace C comments by C++ comments, see e.g. [Github](https://github.com/mbitsnbites/c-comments-to-cpp) for a python script.
 In 2021 it fails with inline comments like signatures like foo(int /* unused */).
   CHECK if there can clang-tidy and clang-format can help

-- make clang-tidy and clang-format working again.
+- Get clang-tidy and clang-format working again.
 By The Way, check clang-format style for enhancements, so that we get rid off the '// 'clang-format {off|on}' pragmas especially on class members.
   A good starting point is